Contents:

 +420 608 177 773

-In a network storage device, multiple hard drives usually work together and should be able to operate 24/7.
-Therefore, it is more than appropriate to use disks in NAS that the manufacturer has designed for such use.
-Factors to consider include higher vibrations, different operating temperatures, or their progression, and expected higher operating hours than in a typical desktop computer.
-Disks intended for NAS have a more robust construction, a longer expected lifespan, and are simply suitable for such use.
+A NAS typically contains multiple hard drives that need to be capable of running 24/7.
+It is therefore essential to use drives that the manufacturer has designed for this type of use.
+Factors such as higher vibration levels, different operating temperatures, and expected longer operating hours compared to a regular desktop computer must be taken into account.
+NAS-rated drives have a more robust construction, a longer expected lifespan and are simply suitable for this purpose.

-Whether to use the same brand and identical model or a combination of multiple brands in NAS is perhaps a topic for a longer discussion.
-Disks should certainly have the same parameters, all must be intended for use in NAS, and under no circumstances should conventional recording (CMR) and shingled magnetic recording (SMR) disks be combined.
-We wrote about the suitability of CMR and SMR disks in the article SMR - The Hidden Function of Some WD, Seagate, and Toshiba Disks.
-Is it Necessary to Worry About It?.
-In general, it is probably more suitable to use conventional recording disks, i.e., CMR, in NAS.
+Whether to use the same brand and identical model or a combination of different brands is perhaps a topic for a longer discussion.
+The drives should definitely have the same parameters, all must be rated for NAS operation, and under no circumstances should you mix drives with conventional recording (CMR) and shingled recording (SMR).
+We wrote about the differences between CMR and SMR drives in our article SMR — the hidden feature of some WD, Seagate and Toshiba drives.
+Should you worry about it?.
+In general, it is probably better to use drives with conventional recording (CMR) in a NAS.

-Which disks to use in NAS?
-Among the largest manufacturers, Western Digital RED or GOLD, Seagate IronWolf or EXOS, or Toshiba N300 are available.
-Even among them, you should choose based on the type of use, expected lifespan, etc. If you are unsure about your choice, do not hesitate to contact us.
+Which drives to use in a NAS?
+The major manufacturers offer Western Digital RED or GOLD, Seagate IronWolf or EXOS, and Toshiba N300.
+Even among these, the choice depends on the type of use, expected lifespan, etc. If you need help choosing, do not hesitate to contact us.

 There are many possible RAID configurations.
-In addition to the basic division into RAID 0, 1, 5, 6, 10, 01… other parameters also need to be set.
-However, modern NAS devices take care of this task to a large extent by themselves, so for the purposes of this article, let's assume that if a user wants to set some advanced NAS parameters themselves, they already have enough experience and know what they are doing.
+Beyond the basic distinction between RAID 0, 1, 5, 6, 10, 01 and others, additional parameters need to be set.
+Modern NAS devices largely handle this automatically, so for the purposes of this article we will assume that users who wish to configure advanced parameters already have sufficient experience and know what they are doing.

-In the vast majority of cases, the NAS user will want the disk array to be resistant to the failure of at least one disk.
-The most common configuration for a small two-disk NAS will then be RAID 1 - mirroring of two disks.
-Each disk contains identical data.
-For NAS with more positions, we will likely choose RAID 5, which requires at least 3 disks and is resistant to the failure of one disk.
-RAID 6 is similar, but up to 2 disks can fail, and it consists of at least 4 disks.
-For example, Synology NAS, in addition to the mentioned configurations, also offers SHR - Synology Hybrid Raid.
-It is an automated RAID management system from the mentioned Synology company.
-It has its advantages and disadvantages, but if you are a beginner and do not want to pay too much attention to the configuration of Synology NAS, then SHR will be the right choice.
+In the vast majority of cases, NAS users will want the array to tolerate the failure of at least one drive.
+For a small two-bay NAS, the most common configuration will be RAID 1 — mirroring two drives, where each drive contains identical data.
+For NAS devices with more bays, RAID 5 is a likely choice — it requires at least 3 drives and tolerates the failure of one.
+RAID 6 is similar but can tolerate the failure of up to 2 drives and requires a minimum of 4 drives.
+For example, Synology NAS devices also offer SHR — Synology Hybrid RAID, an automated RAID management system.
+It has its advantages and disadvantages, but if you are a beginner and do not want to spend too much time on RAID configuration, SHR is a good choice.

-A NAS is essentially a small computer, and especially if traditional hard drives (HDD) are used in the NAS, a power outage is never good for a running NAS.
-All disks will unexpectedly shut down, which can lead to the loss of some data or, in a worse case, the failure of a disk or the entire disk array.
-It is worth paying a little extra to get a backup power source - UPS for the NAS.
-There are a variety of cheaper and more expensive UPS options available in the market.
-Ideally, choose a UPS recommended by the manufacturer of the NAS.
-The NAS should be able to communicate with the UPS via a USB cable and give it a shutdown command if the backup battery capacity is running low.
+A NAS is essentially a small computer, and especially when it uses traditional hard drives (HDD), a power outage is never good for a running NAS.
+All drives shut down unexpectedly, which can lead to data loss or, in worse cases, a drive failure or the collapse of the entire array.
+It pays to invest a little extra in a UPS (uninterruptible power supply).
+There is a wide range of affordable and premium UPS models on the market.
+Ideally, choose a UPS recommended by the manufacturer of your NAS.
+The NAS should be able to communicate with the UPS via a USB cable and instruct it to shut down safely when the battery capacity is running low.

 Hotline